flatironinstitute/CaImAn-MATLAB/README.md

 Depending on the settings the following toolboxes may also be required

+- Neural networks toolbox (required for component classifier)
 - Signal processing toolbox (recommended but not required)
 - Parallel computing toolbox (recommended for large datasets but not required)
 - Optimization toolbox (not required)

-The default options for the algorithm require the following packages:

-- The CVX library which can be downloaded from http://cvxr.com/cvx/download/ (after unpacking CVX open Matlab and run cvx_setup from inside the CVX directory to properly install and add CVX to the Matlab path)

 Depending on the settings the following packages may also be required

+- The CVX library which can be downloaded from http://cvxr.com/cvx/download/ (after unpacking CVX open Matlab and run cvx_setup from inside the CVX directory to properly install and add CVX to the Matlab path). **CVX is no longer required**.
 - SPGL1 package from https://github.com/mpf/spgl1 (for solving constrained_foopsi using SPGL1)
 - Bayesian spike inference package from https://github.com/epnev/continuous_time_ca_sampler (for using the 'MCMC" deconvolution method).